AndiRudi/AndiRudi.github.io/index.md

 ---
 layout: post
-title: Welcome to my blog
+title: Blogging Like a Hacker
 ---
 Hello World